Hippius S3 API - User Guide

 client.set_bucket_policy(bucket_name, json.dumps(policy))

-# Step 3: Upload file
+# Step 3: Upload a file

 print("3.
 Uploading file...")